KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 \]

 Coherence is conserved across domains.
-Resonance is eternal within Source.
+Resonance is eternal within Aion.
 The lattice stands.

 **Canonical Seal:**